Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 And yet, as Russell pointed out, this narrowed the biologist’s view down to the observation of some of the genetic causal factors playing into more or less minor differences between closely allied organisms, such as parents and their offspring.
 (Geneticists also learned to produce monstrosities by grossly interfering with normal development, but these didn’t have a whole lot to teach us about the evolutionary potentials of viable organisms.)
 On top of this, geneticists blithely ignored the multicellular organism’s dramatic capacity to orchestrate the “evolution” (differentiation) of numerous cell lineages that are, in their own terms, as phenotypically distinct as distantly related species.

 We have also seen here how the organism’s wholeness, or merely the thought of that wholeness, has tended to repel some biologists, who have responded with the idea that holism would make evolution impossible.
 Or, at least, holism is nearly impossible to work with scientifically.
+We heard how the argument in this direction can invoke the difficulties of holism while refusing to consider the ways in which those difficulties are overcome if we consistently keep in view the organism’s holistic character.
+The problems arise only when we forget what we know about that character.

 In the next chapter (which can usefully be read in close conjunction with this one) I will try to pinpoint the decisive inclinations underlying the “genetic distraction” that has so powerfully wrenched the past century’s evolutionary biology away from any reckoning with the actual life of whole organisms.